 As evening approached, the Confederates encountered Union troops north of Lee and Gordon’s Mills.
 Rosecrans huddled with George Thomas, a Union general, to strategize and hold open a path of retreat back to Chattanooga for Union forces.
 Thomas gathered troops and marched through the night to extend Union lines northward and guarantee safe passage.
 After marching all night, the weary and thirsty soldiers stopped to prepare breakfast near a farm owned by Elijah Kelly.
 Thomas soon learned that an isolated enemy force was nearby in the woods.
 He sent a division of his men eastward to contend with them.
 Fighting broke out in earnest and intensified as it spread across an area covering four miles.

-The battle raged throughout September 19th.
+The Battle of Chickamauga raged throughout September 19th.
 Confederate forces pounded away at the Union line but were not able to break it, leaving both sides exhausted.
 As night fell, temperatures dropped, and soldiers endured a night of freezing temperatures.
 The dead and wounded littered the fields, including Merritt J. Simonds of the 42nd Illinois, Company K. He lay wounded on the battlefield for nearly a week before being attended to.